Wednesday, April 10, 2024

 His murder at age 38 left the police baffled.
 State Detective John F. Stokes wondered aloud for the Globe at Siegel’s carelessness on the night of his death.
 If Siegel knew gangsters were after him, why was he so cavalier about standing in front of his window?
 Did he think his pursuers had been called off?
 Or was Siegel merely acting in what his friends described as his “courageous and defiant manner?”

-"My grandparents thought that they knew who was behind Nate's murder," said Peter Siegel of his great uncle in 2024.
+"My grandparents thought that they knew who was behind Nate's murder," Peter said in 2024.
 "Family lore varied a little with each person.
 My aunt said that Nate owned a speakeasy.
 By 1934 I expect it reverted to a tavern.
 She said that Nate had refused to buy his liquor from a certain gangster."

 According to family folklore, Siegel's death had been ordered by a Jewish gangster named Louie Fox.
-A Revere character known for gangland activities which were only whispered about, Fox kept Revere on the slightly disreputable side.
-Fox's supporters claimed he was merely a real estate speculator and a philanthropist - the city named a building after him in 1988 - yet Mafia turncoat Vinnie Teresa dubbed Fox the "financial wizard for the Massachusetts mob," and described him as owning Revere, "lock, stock and barrel."
-Bookies, loan sharks, and racketeers all bowed to Lou Fox.
+A Revere character known for his underworld activities and political contacts, Fox had a spicy reputation that was only whispered about.
+Fox's supporters claimed he was merely a real estate speculator and a philanthropist - the city named a building after him in 1988.
+Yet Mafia turncoat Vinnie Teresa dubbed Fox the "financial wizard for the Massachusetts mob," and described him as owning Revere, "lock, stock and barrel."
+Criminals of every stripe bowed to Lou Fox.

-"I'll allow you to sell liquor," Fox reportedly said, "but you can sell my liquor, or you don't sell liquor at all."
+"He said, 'I'll allow you to sell liquor, but you can sell my liquor, or you don't sell liquor at all,'" said Peter Siegel.
+"Nate probably told him off."

-The first run-in with Fox happened during the prohibition years.
-It is believed that Fox approached Siegel many times and was always rebuffed.
+The first run-in between Siegel and Fox happened during the prohibition years.
+It is believed that Fox confronted Siegel many times and was always rebuffed.
 There was even talk at the time of the murder that Siegel "got physical" with someone at the tavern who had insisted he sell a certain kind of ale.

 Fox's name was never officially linked to the murder, though according to Peter Siegel, he was considered the architect of the killing, "pretty much across the family."